kevinkahn/softconsole/docs/useagenotes.md

         user = myusername
         password = mysecret
 ```

 Current types are ISY and HASS.
 Note that Home Assistant Hubs do not expect a user.
-For a HA hub use the password element to specify an access token that you create in your HA hub (HA 0.77 and after).
+For a HA hub use the password
+element to specify an access token that you create in your HA hub (HA 0.77 and after).
 No user is needed for an HA hub.
 The actual format of a hub type is name.# where # is an optional version.
 If left out it defaults to 0.
-At this time the HA hub supports version 0 that uses the old climate domain for thermostats and version 1 that supports the new climate domain.
+At this time the
+HA hub supports version 0 that uses the old climate domain for thermostats and version 1 that supports the new climate
+domain.

 A default hub can be set for the configuration with DefaultHub= specifying the name of the default.
-Any screen can also provide a DefaultHub= element to override the default hub for that screen.
-Finally, key section names can specify explicitly the hub by which their device is controlled via the syntax hubname:nodename.
+Any screen can also
+provide a DefaultHub= element to override the default hub for that screen.
+Finally, key section names can specify
+explicitly the hub by which their device is controlled via the syntax hubname:nodename.

+ISY hubs support Insteon and Zwave nodes on ISY994 or Polisy systems.
+In addition, you can specify a parameter
+NodeServerSwitches = name1, name2, ... to define the nodeDefId (node definition id) from the ISY system for nodes that
+behave like on/off switches.
+For such nodes the console will treat them the same as Insteon or Zwave switches and issue
+on or off commands using the same protocol.

 # Stores and Values